Make a 3D paper Christmas Angel for the holidays with this free SVG. Make an angel ornament to hang on the tree or use as mantle decor.

 STEP 1: Upload the Christmas Angel SVG File to Cricut Design Space

-Open Cricut Design Space and click the + to create a new project.
+Begin by opening Cricut Design Space and clicking the + to create a new project.

 In the Design Panel on the left, select "Upload."

 Click 'Browse' or drag and drop the file.